siriusbeans/nocturnal/README.md

 -entire lotto jackpot distributed to single NOCT holder address (utilize Chainlink VRF)
 -incentives are designed to prevent NOCT supply from ballooning out of control due to no cap on total supply
 -utilize truebit protocol for off chain jackpot winner contract execution
+-cap the total supply, distribute tokens to team on deployment, and replace burn mechanisms with staking mechanisms (whiteheart)

 # current concerns